Car bombs kill two in Libyan capital

 “The (victims) were two young men in their 20s.
 They drove past the police academy precisely at the time of the explosion,” a security source said.

-Security sources said they had no immediate clues to who had planted the bombs and had received no claims of responsibility.
+The 32 people were arrested after security forces raided several locations in and around Tripoli, tipped off by what a security official said were leads from “closed-circuit street cameras and intelligence.”

-A surge of violence during Ramadan included a car bomb in Tripoli near the offices of the military police and an explosion at the empty former military intelligence offices in the eastern city of Benghazi, the cradle of the revolt against Gaddafi.
+The official, from the Supreme Security Committee that has been supervising security matters since Gaddafi’s fall, told Reuters connections between the group and the attacks “have been established”.

-The latest attacks will test the mettle of the national assembly, which made improving security a priority when it took power earlier this month from the National Transitional Council of opposition forces that toppled Gaddafi.
+The latest attacks will test the mettle of the national assembly, which made improving security a priority when it assumed control this month from the National Transitional Council of opposition forces that toppled Gaddafi.

-Its main task will be imposing its authority on numerous armed groups, mostly militias who took part in the uprising, who refuse to lay down their weapons.
+Its main task will be containing numerous armed groups, mostly militias who took part in the uprising, who refuse to lay down their weapons.
 Disarming them remains a challenge.

 The 200-member assembly will name a new prime minister who will pick his government, pass laws and steer Libya to full parliamentary elections after a new constitution is drafted next year.

-The International Committee of the Red Cross announced that it was suspending its activities in Benghazi, Libya’s second biggest city, and Misrata after one of its compounds in Misrata was attacked with grenades and rockets.
+The International Committee of the Red Cross suspended its activities in Benghazi, Libya’s second biggest city, and Misrata after one of its compounds in Misrata was attacked with grenades and rockets.

 The fate of seven Iranian relief workers, official guests of the Libyan Red Crescent Association, remains unknown almost three weeks after they were kidnapped by gunmen in the heart of Benghazi.